firasuke/awesome/README.md

 (TLDRLFS)](https://github.com/Sweets/tldrlfs): A short guide that will teach you how to build a working operating system using the Linux kernel in much fewer commands and less time than LFS
+- [Tribblix](http://tribblix.org/): An open source operating system based on illumos that blends retro style with modern components
 - [Twilight OS](https://twilight-os.vercel.app/): A new mordern, experimental Linux-like operating system and monolithic kernel design with linux binary compatibility